 The advantage of DS-CN over S-CN is that there is no bottleneck of a central server.
 Publish messages no longer need to rendezvous at the same server, and reformulated notification messages are now sent out from different servers.
-Furthermore, Meghdoot's zone-splitting algorithm [15] can be easily adapted to split diagonal zones that hold too many database state, thereby proving effective load balancing.
-Note that the two uses of the network substrate by DS-CN-for disseminating notifications and for distributing database state-are completely orthogonal and do not need to interfere with each other; in fact, we can use different overlay networks for the two purposes.
+Furthermore, zone-splitting [15] can be easily adapted to split diagonal zones that hold too much database state to provide load balancing.
+Note that the two uses of the network substrate by DS-CN-for disseminating notifications and for distributing database state-are completely orthogonal; in fact, we can use different overlay networks for the two purposes.